mesmith75/ic-teach-kstmumu-public/Branches/README.md

 Coordinate System
 -----------------

 LHCb uses a right-handed coordinate system with the origin at the nominal interaction point.
-The 'z' axis is along the beam pip, from the interaction point towards the muon stations. 'y' is vertically upwards and 'x' is towards the centre of the LHC.
+The 'z' axis is along the beam pipe, from the interaction point towards the muon stations. 'y' is vertically upwards and 'x' is towards the centre of the LHC.

 Particles
 ---------